Start ambitious. Leave empowered.

 Events management is a Project Management led course integrating the disciplines of Food and Beverage operations management, financial management, human resources management, marketing and logistics.
 Students will be assessed before, during and after the event on their planning, managing and evaluation of a live event presented during the semester to a range of internal and external customers.

 This course will prepare the students to aim for value creation through innovation and design thinking.
-The method of thinking involves to continuously question and redesign to achieve innovation and efficiency.
-To further enhance the process, the students will learn to include the customers’ influence in shaping the services to ensure that the innovative design can be customised as a market winning product or service to underpin continuous differentiation, growth and sustainable competitive edge.
+The method of thinking aims to continuously question and redesign to achieve innovation and efficiency.
+To further enhance the process, the students will learn to include the customers’ influence in shaping the services to ensure that the innovative design can be customized as a market winning product or service to underpin continuous differentiation, growth and sustainable competitive edge.

 The course will prepare the students to craft a well-conceived Revenue and Pricing strategy.
 Solving issues and calculating profits for a hotel and outlets using a Hotel Revenue Simulation.
 They will investigate the evolution of pricing and the changing mindset of the consumer, as well as a practical dive into the distribution landscape.
 Finally, the students will understand and manage all channels, from online to offline.
 They will be required to critically evaluate the latest innovations and products in the field, to embrace the latest skills set of today’s Revenue managers.